Exercise will help behavior modification

 Walk your dog where you are less likely to run into other dogs/people

-Invest in a muzzle or Gentle Leader Head Halter
+Invest in a basket muzzle or Gentle Leader Head Halter

-Although neither one avoids the aggression from happening (and you SHOULD avoid this at all costs), a muzzle is just good safety, although even if the dog can’t bite, he or she can still cause some damage.
+Although neither one avoids the aggression from happening (and you SHOULD avoid this at all costs), a basket muzzle is just good safety, although even if the dog can’t bite, he or she can still cause some damage.
 A Gentle Leader head halter can allow you a grat deal of control that a flat collar, choke chain, martindale doesn’t.
 On top of which, when a dog is properly desensitized to a Gentle Leaders, it can actually have a calming affect on some dogs when wearing them.
+There are other head halter options such as Snoot Loops and the Haltitoo.
+All hace slightly different fits.

 Keep your dog moving